 - Chuck Cunningham Syndrome: Two examples.

-- Cookie Crisp cereal had in its early marketing campaigns a bobby who chases after a bandit-masked thief and his bandit-masked dog.
-Eventually the thief vanished, followed promptly by the bobby, leaving just the dog (still wearing his bandit mask, oddly enough).
+- Cookie Crisp cereal, back when it was owned by Ralston, had in its early marketing campaigns a cop who chases after a bandit-masked thief and his bandit-masked dog.
+Eventually, by the time General Mills bought it, the thief vanished, followed promptly by the cop, leaving just the dog (still wearing his bandit mask, oddly enough).
 Now the dog has completely vanished, having been replaced by a wolf named Chip—ironically the same name as the dog that preceded him.

 - Wendell the Baker used to have two other bakers named Bob and Quello/Quienno by some, but they disappeared for reasons unknown around the early '90s, and were never featured again.
 One popular theory is "Wendell ate them".